mcow7j/PDE-Projects/README.md

-# PDE-s
 A repository of past Partial Differential Equation projects.
-Intro to PDES projects 1-3 were completed in 2018.
+Intro to PDES projects 1-3 were completed in MATLAB in 2018 for the Imperial introduction to computational PDE's course.

 ### Intro to PDE's Project 1 2018
 *  Implemented Basic Finite difference coordinates in cylindrical coordinates.
 ### Intro to PDE's Project 2 2018